-- (2) Upon assigning work to minors, an employer shall observe the restrictions provided by legislation for ensuring their safety. - (3) An employer is required to enable, pursuant to the procedure provided for in Acts regulating employment and service relationships, an employee who has become partially incapacitated for work in the employer's enterprise as a result of an occupational accident or occupational disease to continue work suitable for him or her in the enterprise. - (4) The work, work equipment and workplace of a disabled employee shall be adapted to his or her physical and mental abilities.
+(3) An employer is required to enable, pursuant to the procedure provided for in Acts governing employment and service relationships, an employee who has become partially incapacitated for work in the employer's enterprise as a result of an occupational accident or occupational disease to continue work suitable for him or her in the enterprise.

+(4) The work, work equipment and workplace of a disabled employee shall be adapted to his or her physical and mental abilities.
 Adaptation means making the building, workroom, workplace or work equipment of the employer accessible and usable for a disabled person.
 This requirement also applies to commonly used routes and non-workrooms used by disabled employees.

-[RT I 2009, 5, 35 entry into force 01.07.2009]
+[RT I 2009, 5, 35 - entry into force 01.07.2009]